 Their work lead to the revolutionary modern-day prototype of today’s Charleston Bending Brace.
 The CBB has proven to be a most effective form of treatment for all patients with scoliotic curves of 40° or less …and for the non-compliant patient who refuses 23-hour bracing.

-In 1984 an investigational team was formed to study lateral bending time-modified brace wear.
-Team members included: Frederick E. Reed, M.D., C. Ralph Hooper, Jr., CPO, Max F. Riddick, M.D. of Winter Park, Florida, Donald S. Scott, MD Tuscaloosa, AL and Charles T. Price, M.D. of Orlando, Florida.
+In 1984, an investigative team was formed to study this new orthosis for side-bending, time-modified scoliosis treatment.
+Team members included: Frederick E. Reed, M.D.; C. Ralph Hooper, Jr. CPO,; Max F. Riddick, M.D. of Winter Park, Florida; Donald S. Scott, MD of Tuscaloosa, AL and Charles T. Price, M.D. of Orlando, Florida.
 Their work proved the efficacy of the Charleston Bending Brace as an effective form of treatment for all patients with scoliotic curves of 40° or less.
 They also determined a night-time-only option would have great appeal to the non-compliant patient who refused daytime bracing.